fooshen/MCPwithVnet/MCPServer.md

   }
 }
 ```
 7. This no-frills sample only has one tool - SayHello.
-It should just simply greet the user with the message "Hello {user}!
+It should just greet the user with the message "Hello {user}!
 This is an MCP Tool."
 Open the file SayHello.cs - I like to add a time stamp in its response.
+The Azure Function MCP Extension scaffoling means we simply need to decorate using **McpToolTrigger** and **McpToolProperty** attributes.
+Note the tool name "Say Hello" specified in the attribute.
 ```CSharp
 using Microsoft.Azure.Functions.Worker;
 using Microsoft.Azure.Functions.Worker.Extensions.Mcp;